kubernetes/community/contributors/design-proposals/testing/flakiness-sla.md

 ### Monitoring and enforcement infrastructure
-SIG-Testing are currently responsible for the submit-queue infrastructure and will be responsibile for designing, implementing and deploying the relevant monitoring and enforcement mechanisms for this proposal.
+SIG-Testing are currently responsible for the submit-queue infrastructure and will be responsible for designing, implementing and deploying the relevant monitoring and enforcement mechanisms for this proposal.

 ### Assessing success